skg12k/VLG-pixel-play/README.md

 # Overview
 The primary goal of this project was to create an efficient image classification model capable of identifying various animals based on their visual features.
 The project involved:

-Preprocessing the dataset for consistency and augmentation.
-Leveraging transfer learning to use a pretrained ResNet50 model.
-Fine-tuning the model for the animal classification task.
+Preprocessing the dataset for consistency and augmentation, Leveraging transfer learning to use a pretrained ResNet50 model, Fine-tuning the model for the animal classification task.